Sunny Isles Beach, FL Property Crime Rates and Non-Violent Crime Maps

 More cost data

-The D+ grade indicates that the rate of property crime is higher than that of the average US city.
-Sunny Isles Beach ranks in the 27th percentile for safety, meaning it is safer than 27% of cities but less safe than 73%.
-This analysis applies only to Sunny Isles Beach's official city boundaries.
+The D+ grade reflects how often theft, burglary, vehicle theft, and arson happen in Sunny Isles Beach against the average US city, where the rate is higher than the norm.
+Sunny Isles Beach sits in the 27th percentile for property-crime safety, ahead of 27% of cities and behind 73%.
+The grade covers only Sunny Isles Beach's official city boundaries.
 See the table below for nearby cities.

-The property crime rate in Sunny Isles Beach is 18.29 per 1,000 residents in the typical year.
-Sunny Isles Beach residents generally consider the west part of the city to be the safest.
-Your chance of being a victim of property crime in Sunny Isles Beach varies by neighborhood - ranging from 1 in 23 in the southwest neighborhoods to 1 in 108 in the west.
+The property crime rate in Sunny Isles Beach is 18.29 per 1,000 residents in a typical year.
+Residents generally point to the west part of the city as the safest for their belongings.
+Your odds of a property-crime loss range from 1 in 23 in the southwest neighborhoods to 1 in 108 in the west.

-When looking at total crime counts (rather than per capita rates), the central parts of Sunny Isles Beach, FL see the most incidents - about 83 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Sunny Isles Beach, FL report the most property crime, about 83 cases per year.
+The northwest part reports the fewest, around 0 per year.

 The Cost of Crime™ in Sunny Isles Beach, FL